AdaCore/training_material/courses/fundamentals_of_ada/spec_875_gpr_basics.rst

       + --RTS=

    - Compilers not in the path (or not first in the path)
-   - autoconfiguration does not give the expected results.
+   - Autoconfiguration does not give the expected results

 * Default method

    - Simple interactive mode lists all known compilers for all known languages
    - Select a compiler for each of the languages
-   - Compatible compilers for other languages are proposed.
+   - Compatible compilers for other languages are proposed

 -------------------------
 Examples of "gprconfig"